ACDguide/Governance/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the Working with Big/Challenging Data Collections project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the `Creation of a single access point to climate data` project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.